“The conscious mind is the goal setter, and the unconscious mind is the goal getter.”

 Michael Hall is recognized as a leading NLP Trainer and developer of many models, most notably the revolutionary Meta-States model and more recently the Matrix model.
 In 1996, Michael co-founded with Dr. Bob Bodenhamer Neuro-Semantics as a field of study and as an International Society.
 Michael Hall studied NLP, originally with Richard Bandler in the late 1980s and became a Master Practitioner and Trainer.
 The Spirit of NLP (1996) and Becoming More Ferocious as a Presenter were the outcome of notes from Bandler’s trainings.
 Michael, worked with Bandler on the Society of NLP and edited two books, Time For a Change and Applied Neuro-Dynamics.

 Dick came to India as a fellow deacon.
 He started NLP in India shortly after that.
-He was ordained to the priesthood in Jamshedpur, India, on March 24, 1960 and this is where my journey in India began.
-I went on to serve as Vicar and later as pastor at St. Xavier’s Church in Chaibasa, a town in Jharkhand.”
+He was ordained to the priesthood in Jamshedpur, India, on March 24, 1960 and this is where his journey in India began.
+He went on to serve as Vicar and later as pastor at St. Xavier’s Church in Chaibasa, a town in Jharkhand.”

 Dick McHugh had learned the subject under the founders and was closely associated with John Grinder, Richard Bandler, Leslie Cameron-Bandler, Judith DeLozier, Robert Dilts, David Grdon, Michael Lebeau, Scout Lee Gunn and Todd Epstein.
 Connirae and Steve Andreas, Linda Sommerand Charlotte Bretto were teachers with whom Dick studied NLP.
 While Steve, John Grinder and Carol Lankton taught him hypnosis.
 Dick widely taught NLP to India.